-Police investigators will receive a biweekly allowance to purchase appropriate civilian clothing, in an amount totaling five hundred fifty dollars (\$550) per year.
-Police officers temporarily assigned to non-uniform duties will receive a clothing allowance retroactive to the first day of the temporary assignment, after serving in that assignment a minimum of ninety (90) consecutive days.
+Supervisors assigned to Special Investigations will receive a biweekly allowance to purchase appropriate civilian clothing, in an amount totaling five hundred fifty dollars (\$550) per year.
 This allowance will cover replacement of clothing that becomes unserviceable due to normal wear.
-Civilian clothing damaged outside of normal wear, and due to necessary job actions, will be replaced upon the approval of the Division Commander.
+Civilian clothing damaged outside of normal wear, and due to necessary job actions, will be replaced upon the approval of the Bureau Commander.